nearform/mira/docs/cicd/README.md

 * [AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/getting-started-cc.html)

 AWS CodePipeline is used for overall orchestration of the delivery pipeline.
-It is capable of detecting changes in the CodeCommit repository and trigger itself.
-Single CodePipeline is defined by the pipeline that consists of 1 or more stages.
+It is capable of detecting changes in the CodeCommit repository and triggers when required.
+A single CodePipeline is defined for delivery, with the pipeline itself built from one or more stages of pre-configured actions.

 For code deployment, Mira uses AWS CodeBuild which a dedicated service for artifacts build up and optionally deployment.
 Behind the scenes CodeBuild triggers the same Mira commands as a Developer from local workstation.
 In order to provide permissions for CodeBuild to deploy stacks, Mira provision dedicated Role(s) in predefined accounts.

-Mira CI/CD can deploy the code the the same AWS account where it is hosted, but also to different accounts.
+Mira CI/CD can deploy the code into the same AWS account where it is hosted, but also to different accounts as required.
 You define deployment stages by configuring the `cicd.accounts` value in the `config/default.json` file.

-Typical pipeline looks in the following way:
+A typical pipeline would look like this:

 `Source -> Test -> Manual Approval -> Staging -> Manual Approval -> Production`